 Here is some information you may want to consider looking for as you prepare for your call:

 - Common connections — If you have a common connection with a prospect, that can help you build trust with them faster.
-Additionally, the contact could help provide key insights to the prospect’s pain points and how you could provide value to them.
+Additionally, the contact could help provide key insights into the prospect’s pain points and how you could provide value to them.

 - Content shared on social media — If your prospect has a public Twitter or Facebook profile, checking out what content they have recently shared or engaged with can give you an idea as to what is currently important to them.